gabo8191/gabo8191/README.md

 ### Glad to see you here!

-I am passionate about technology and programming, currently pursuing a degree in Systems and Computer Engineering.
-Additionally, I have successfully completed a technologist program in Analysis and Development of Information Systems.

-My expertise lies in the backend and database areas, where I work with languages such as PHP (using Laravel) and Java (with Spring).
-I have a solid foundation in database management systems, API development, and I am known for my proficiency in query optimization and the design of efficient database schemas.

-As a DevOps enthusiast, I am particularly drawn to aspects related to CI/CD, security, and process optimization.
-My commitment to detail and efficiency is clearly reflected in my coding practices.
-Furthermore, I possess frontend skills, especially in Angular, Tailwind, and Bootstrap.
-In summary, I am a dedicated professional with a broad skill set in technology, programming, and DevOps.
+Backend developer with experience in implementing robust and scalable architectural solutions, particularly in large Laravel projects and legacy systems.
+My experience includes applying design patterns such as Singleton and Observer, managing authentication with Laravel Passport, and optimizing database performance in response times along with applying normalization techniques.
+Beyond Laravel, I am proficient in Spring Boot, including Spring Security, Eureka, and microservices, allowing me to build and maintain robust, distributed systems.
+My knowledge extends to core DevOps practices, where I work with Docker, Kubernetes, and CI/CD pipelines to streamline development and deployment processes.
+I have a strong background in automating critical processes, API integration and improving user experiences through frontend development with Blade and Vue.js.
+In addition, I have led software training teams, ensuring smooth onboarding and effective adoption of new technologies.
+I am currently focused on opportunities in the fintech, software consulting or computer science areas.
+I am looking for technical challenges that allow me to grow alongside a strong team, with aspirations to eventually move into leadership roles, such as a tech lead, where I can manage and inspire development teams.

 <br/>

 ## Rapidfire

 <table><tr><td valign="top" width="50%">

-- 🔭 I am currently working on my own blog using laravel and fillament.

-- 🌱 I am currently learning and improving my skills with Angular and node.
+🔭 Current Project: Developing a personal blog using Laravel and Filament, focusing on creating a scalable and maintainable architecture.

+🌱 Learning: Expanding my expertise in Angular and Node.js, aiming to master both frontend and backend frameworks for full-stack development.

-- ❓ You can ask me questions related to Laravel, Spring, Angular and Devops.
+❓ Ask Me About: Laravel, Spring, Angular, DevOps, and scalable software architecture.

+</td></tr></table>

 </td><td valign="top" width="50%">